adrianpk/hermesone/docs/sample/site/content/root/pages/content-generator.md

 ### Getting Started

-To begin using the Fantastic Content Generator, follow these steps:
+To begin using the Hermes, follow these steps:

 1. **Sign Up for an Account**